 How we can help

-Our Student Advice Team will provide you with a 'welcome pack' which contains information about setting up a bank account, what to do if you are ill, working in the UK, and much more.
+Our Student Welfare Team will provide you with a 'welcome pack' which contains information about setting up a bank account, what to do if you are ill, working in the UK, and much more.
 You might also want to access the UKCISA UK Council for International Student Affairs website which provides useful advice for international students.

 Tips & Guidance